adhyayan-ai/PDFbot/README.md

 5.  **Response Verification**: If the similarity exceeds the dynamic threshold, the response is considered verified.
 Otherwise, the response is flagged as potentially inaccurate.

+## **Challenges Encountered**

+1.  **Embedding Dimensionality Issues**: The embeddings generated from the sentences didn't match the expected dimensions in the FAISS vector database.
+This was fixed shortly after.

+2.  **Handling Large PDFs**: Efficiently parsing and processing large PDF documents was difficult without running into memory issues or performance bottlenecks.
+This was fixed shortly after.

+3.  **Verification Accuracy**: Fine-tuning the verification mechanism took quite a bit of time to ensure it accurately detects hallucinations without being too lenient or too strict.

+## **Other Key Learnings**

+1.  **Effective Use of Vector Databases**: Leveraging FAISS for fast and efficient similarity searches, which significantly improves the performance of response verification.

+2.  **Dynamic Thresholding**: I implemented a dynamic threshold based on statistical measures (mean and standard deviation) of similarities to effectively balance between verification strictness and leniency.